 Instructions

-• Place the hot dogs in the air fryer basket with even spacing in a single layer.
-Avoid overcrowding the air fryer basket, or the hot dogs won’t reheat evenly.
+• Place hot dogs in the basket in a single layer.

 Equipment